 In Scotland and Wales, you are assessed as being in fuel poverty if you spend more than 10% of your household on energy costs.

-Finally, you may be able to get a budgeting loan to help you with unexpected expenses, such as an unexpected increase in your energy bills if you spend more time at home after diagnosis.
-To qualify you need to be receiving Pension Credit, Income Support, income-based Jobseekers Allowance or income-related Employment and Support Allowance.
-Please see: https://www.gov.uk/budgeting-help-benefits for further details.
+You may be able to get a Budgeting Loan to help you with unexpected expenses, such as a broken boiler.
+To qualify you need to be receiving Pension Credit, Income Support, Income-based Jobseekers Allowance or Income-related Employment and Support Allowance.
+For more information please see the following link: https://www.gov.uk/budgeting-help-benefits

 - Notice of any planned power cuts and more support during power cuts